Lake of the Woods Fishing Report – April 14, 2026

 Home » Lake of the Woods

-Most fish are being caught in 23 to 28 feet of water.
+Most fishing activity remains concentrated in 28 to 32 feet of water.

 We’ve simplified things.
 Now you only need one password to access all your Outdoor News digital content.